What is a full-spectrum doula?

 Rates for services vary depending on your needs and situation, with birth doula packages generally ranging from $400-800.
 Postpartum packages are $25 per hour with a 6 hour minimum commitment.

-It is important to me to financially contribute to black birthworkers so as to uplift their voices and a portion of all service fees go to Ancient Song Doula Services who are working to shift the narrative and address implicit bias and racism within maternal and reproductive health.
+It is important to me to financially contribute to black birthworkers so as to uplift their voices.
+A portion of all service fees go to Ancient Song Doula Services who are working to shift the narrative and address implicit bias and racism within maternal and reproductive health.

 How do I hire a doula?